Design of !exception & !interrupt

 **!interrupt**, on the other hand, is different.
 There is a bit in **pin-based vmx controls**, which cause vm-exit on all external-interrupts (starting from 0x20 to 0xff); thus, if you want just an entry above the **0x1f**, then all of the external-interrupts cause vm-exit and **HyperDbg** manages them, so it's substantially slower.

-There also other considerations for emulating external-interrupts.
+There are also other considerations for emulating external-interrupts.
 For example, the target guest might not be in an **interruptible-state** (e.g., **RFLAG.IF** bit is not set), so we have to save the interrupt details somewhere else and wait for a window to open (**interrupt-window exiting**).

 Whenever the guest is in an **interruptible-state**, it causes vm-exit (because of **interrupt-window exiting** bit), and we re-inject all the accumulated interrupts.